-In January 2005, through Managers Investment Group LLC, the Company completed the acquisition of approximately \$3.0 billion of assets under management from Fremont Investment Advisors, Inc. ("FIA").
-The acquisition included the Fremont Funds, a diversified family of no load mutual funds managed by independent sub advisors and professionals at FIA, as well as FIA assets in separate accounts and 401(k) plans.
-The transaction was financed through available cash.
+In 2005, through Managers Investment Group LLC, the Company completed the acquisition of approximately \$3.0 billion of assets under management from Fremont Investment Advisors, Inc. ("FIA").
+The acquisition included the Fremont Funds, a diversified family of no load mutual funds managed by

-In November 2004, the Company acquired a minority equity interest in AQR Capital Management, LLC ("AQR").
+In 2004, the Company acquired a minority equity interest in AQR Capital Management, LLC ("AQR").
 Based in Greenwich, Connecticut, AQR offers quantitatively managed hedge funds and long-only international equity products provided through collective investment vehicles and separate accounts.
 This transaction is accounted for under the equity method of accounting.
 The transaction was financed through the Company's available cash and borrowings under its senior revolving credit facility.

-In November 2004, the Company acquired a controlling interest in the growth equity business of TimesSquare Capital Management, LLC ("TimesSquare").
+In 2004, the Company acquired a controlling interest in the growth equity business of TimesSquare Capital Management, LLC ("TimesSquare").
 TimesSquare manages growth-oriented small and mid-cap investment products in the Institutional and Mutual Fund distribution channels.
 TimesSquare's management team holds the remaining interest.
 The transaction was financed through the Company's available cash.

-The Company purchased an additional interest in its Affiliate, Friess Associates, LLC ("Friess Associates") in November 2004 pursuant to the terms of the Company's original investment in Friess in October 2001.
+The Company purchased an additional interest in its Affiliate, Friess Associates, LLC ("Friess") in 2004 pursuant to the terms of the Company's original investment in Friess in 2001.
 The transaction was financed through the Company's available cash.
 Friess is the advisor to the Brandywine family of no-load mutual funds and also advises separate portfolios for charitable foundations, major corporations and high net worth individuals.

-In June 2004, the Company acquired a controlling interest in Genesis Fund Managers, LLP ("Genesis").
-With offices in London, Guernsey and Chile, Genesis manages emerging markets equity investment products, primarily for institutional clients in the United States, United Kingdom, Europe and Australia.
+In 2004, the Company acquired a controlling interest in Genesis Fund Managers, LLP ("Genesis").
+Genesis manages emerging markets equity investment products, primarily for institutional clients in the United States, United Kingdom, Europe and Australia.
 Genesis' management team holds the remaining interest.
 The transaction was financed through the Company's available cash.